PowerPointLabs/PowerPointLabs-Website/_docs/effects-lab.md

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-13.png">

-After selecting the text box, select `Blur All Except Selected` from the Effects Lab dropdown and choose the blurriness level to use - in our example here, we chose 90% Blurriness.
+After selecting the text box, select `Blur All Except Selected` from the Effects dropdown menu and choose the blurriness level to use - in our example here, we chose 90% Blurriness.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-12.png">